⌘+k ctrl+k

 DuckDB supports concurrency within a single process according to the following rules.
 As long as there are no write conflicts, multiple concurrent writes will succeed.
 Appends will never conflict, even on the same table.
 Multiple threads can also simultaneously update separate tables or separate subsets of the same table.
 Optimistic concurrency control comes into play when two threads attempt to edit (update or delete) the same row at the same time.
 In that situation, the second thread to attempt the edit will fail with a conflict error.

-If you would like to have read-write access to the same database, consider storing it in the DuckLake format with PostgreSQL as the catalog database.
-By coordinating through a central PostgreSQL database, you can achieve concurrent read-writes on the same database.
+For a stable solution, consider using the DuckLake format with PostgreSQL as the catalog database.
+By coordinating through a central PostgreSQL catalog, DuckDB instances can achieve concurrent read-writes on the same database.
+The DuckLake v1.0 specification and its DuckDB implementation, both intended for production use, were published in April 2026.

 Optimistic Concurrency Control